 Modular data centres by nature are relatively small, an optimised footprint is essential, leading to function specific modules that can accommodate larger capacity racks and providing a greater kW per square metre ratio.

-This site is a new containerisation switch room, purposely built for the requirements for new housing growth within the Margate area, FEL provided the design concept which Virgin Media were delighted that the concept will back up the existing provision on site.
+This site is a new containerisation switch room, purposely built for the requirements for new housing growth within the Margate area, FEL provided the design concept which the customer was delighted that the concept will back up the existing provision on site.

 New Modular Solution